HIGHLIGHTS

 The Samsung Galaxy Z Fold7 brings a generational upgrade over the Fold6.
 It has gone thinner and lighter but is larger and more powerful.
 The main camera is now on par with that of the Galaxy S25 Ultra.
 The phone is looking solid overall.

 While Fold7 still faces competition from reputable Chinese brands, the Nepali market is a free real estate for Samsung, as the said Chinese brands have next to no presence here.
-This makes Samsung Galaxy Fold7 a winner in the category by default, but this time the product is something that can put up a fair fight!
+This makes Samsung Galaxy Fold7 a winner in the category by default, but this time, the product is something that can put up a fair fight all across the globe!

 What do you think about the Samsung Galaxy Z Fold7?
 Do let us know in the comments!